Bapatla: Civic administration

 Bapatla Municipality was established in 1951.
 It oversees the civic needs of the town like, water supply, sewage, and garbage collection.
 It is a Grade–I municipality which has an extent of 17.92 km2 with 34 wards.

 Utility services

 Kommamuru and Poondla channels of the Krishna Western Delta system provide irrigation water to Bapatla and the surrounding areas.

 Politics

 Bapatla, being a part of Bapatla mandal, falls under Bapatla assembly constituency of Andhra Pradesh Legislative Assembly.
-Kona Raghupathi of YSR Congress Party is the present MLA of the constituency.
-The assembly segment is in turn a part of Bapatla (SC) lok sabha constituency and the present MP is Nandhigam Suresh of the YSR Congress Party.
+Vegesana Narendra Varma Raju of Telugu Desam Party is the present MLA of the constituency.
+The assembly segment is in turn a part of Bapatla (SC) lok sabha constituency and the present MP is Tenneti Krishna Prasad of the Telugu Desam Party.

 Key points

-Bapatla district collectorate - smt K Vijaya Krishnan IAS.
+Bapatla district collectorate – Mr. J. Venkata Murali IAS.

-Bapatla Sub-Division of police - A.Srinivas.
+Bapatla Sub-Division of police – A.Srinivas.